Dayashankar18/Use-a-PIR-motion-sensor-to-trigger-an-LED-buzzer-up-on-motion-detection/README.md

 **Exp3: Use a PIR motion sensor to trigger an LED/buzzer up on motion detection**

 **Aim**
-To interface a PIR (Passive Infrared) motion sensor with Arduino UNO and control an LED and buzzer when motion is detected.
+To interface a PIR (Passive Infrared) motion sensor with Arduino UNO and control an LED and buzzer when motion is detected **Components Required**
-**Components Required**
 •	Arduino UNO
 •	PIR motion sensor (HC-SR501)